gjkrediet/Fossil_Dutch_Weather/README.md

 Dutch buienradar and KNMI are in my view the most reliable sources for weather and precipitation forecast.
 The watchface relies on Gadgetbridge for the communication with the watch and a 'companion' phone-app that can send information from the internet to gadgetbridge.
 I used tasker as the companion app.

-The Buienradar API provides hyperlocal and per 5 minutes data about the expected precipitation formatted as a flat text-file.
+The Buienradar API provides hyperlocal and per 5 minutes data about the expected precipitation in a text-file.
 The KNMI API provides local data about the weather including a 3 days forecast in JSON-format.

 For more info take a look at https://www.buienradar.nl/overbuienradar/gratis-weerdata and https://weerlive.nl/delen.php.